-He climbed up on the roof and I was nearby on the scaffolding.
-The roof was a little wet, and I asked him how his grip was.
-He seemed confident, but then as he started to move back down toward the ladder he slipped.
-He struggled to regain his grip, but within a second he disappeared from my view and fell down 15ft to the dirt below the eave.
-On his way down, he was able to kick the ladder out of the way and avoided landing on his head.
+He used a ladder to get onto the roof.
+I was nearby on the scaffolding.
+The roof was a little wet, and we started to think this was too dangerous.
+As he started to move back down toward the ladder he slipped.
+He tried to regain his grip, but within a second he disappeared from my view and fell down to the dirt below.
+On his way down, he was able to kick the ladder out of the way and land on his upper back.

-He was clearly in a lot of pain and after evaluating the situation he decided we it was time to go to the hospital.
+He was clearly in a lot of pain and it wasn’t improving, so I took him to the hospital.
 The drive was tense.
 Every little bit of g-force sent pain through his body, yet every minute felt like an eternity.
-So I drove carefully, trying to find and maintain the right balance between speed and comfort.
+I tired to find the right balance between speed and comfort.